25benjaminli/science_fair_judging/README.md

 ### `raw_scores.csv`

 This is acquired via the spreadsheet connected to the google form.
-I set up a simple google form with the "multiple choice grid" option titled "presentation content".
+I set up a simple google form with the "multiple choice grid" option titled "presentation content" (although this could be named whatever you want, just adjust the filtering code).
 The resulting spreadsheet should look like this.

 | Timestamp | Email Address | Judge ID | Student Project ID | Presentation Content [Background] | Presentation Content [Originality] | Presentation Content [Methodology] | ... | Other Comments | Student Name |
 |-----------|---------------|----------|-------------------|----------------------------------|---------------------------------------------------------------|-----------------------------------------------------------------------------|-----|----------------|--------------|